 - B. Once the season has started no one shall change sports without the consent of each coach involved. - C. No athlete who is dropped from one squad for disciplinary reasons shall be eligible to compete in another sport for that particular season. - D. No athlete may start another sport until the previous one has been completed.
 This includes all uniforms, equipment and obligations to the previous season checked in and completed.
-Failure to complete obligations prior to the start of the next season may result in detention, financial penalty, restriction from practice and participation. - E. Students may participate in only one sport during each season.
+Failure to complete obligations prior to the start of the next season may result in detention, financial penalty, restriction from practice and participation. - E. Students may participate in two sports during one season, with approval from the coaches of both sports.
+Two sport athletes are expected to begin their dual sports on the same day.
+If they do not, the days missed will be considered to be unexcused.
+After two unexcused absences from one sport, they will no longer be able to participate in both sports.